Minka1902/dashboard-agent/README.md

 1) name: name of the resource that will be created.
 2) description: g-Dashboard background checker for `YOUR MACHINE` machine.
 3) server: hostname and port of the server we report to.
-4) address: URL of the resource (server or website).
+4) address: URL or IP of the resource (server or website).
 5) pathToDisk: Path to the directory the agent should check.
 6) isMemoryCheck: Boolean indicating whether the agent needs to do a memory check or just update the status.
 7) secondsToCheckResources: Seconds between every check.